cynnamolgus/GViNT/README.md

 #### load_state(savestate: Array)
 Restores the state of the object based on data provided by `serialilze_state()`

 ## Future plans:

+Template VN project/thorough testing and bugfixing

 Godot 4.x port

-Template VN project